mdtanker/polartoolkit/docs/contributing.md

 git push origin main
 ```
 Now both your forked (upstream) and local repositories are sync with the upstream repository where the PR was merged.

+### Add yourself as an author

+Once you have merged your PR, open a new PR with your details added to the files `AUTHORS.md` and `.zenodo.json`.
+With each new release, Zenodo will add you as an author to package.

 ## Publish a new release